Featuring two Keurig coffee maker reviews and one comparison.

 We get up in the morning, yawn a little, stretch a little, then get dressed and ready for the day.
-THEN we go downstairs, I get to fix our coffee and that’s how our day starts (she loves that!).
+THEN we go downstairs, I fix my wife’s and my coffee and that’s how our day starts (she loves that!).
 Coffee is our morning sip of GOLD.

 Coffee aroma fills the kitchen.
 Coffee is something we not only enjoy, we LOVE it.
 I love mine black with three ice cubes in it.
 Carol loves it over the rocks also, but with lots of rocks and some Dunkin Donuts Real Cream and Sugar creamer in hers.
 How do you like yours, let us know in the comments!

 We like the Starbucks Veranda Blonde K-cups, as well as the Original Donut Shop K-cups, and wanted to keep that format.
 Being as the old one was a Keurig and that brand served us well, we decided Keurig was the brand we’d look at first.
 Lately we’ve moved into the ground bags of gourmet coffee, so we also needed a unit that would accommodate the change.